flower-spring/scripts_for_springrts/README.md

 5.construction aircraft

 New version v3 4 oct 2020: if stockpile == 5/5, screamer and/or mercury is (are) on "fire at will".
 Widget impact screamer/mercury only if projectile stockpile of the screamer/mercury is < 5.

 &nbsp;

-# Installation of these widgets under windows / linux:
+# Installation of these widgets on a standard computer
-For made theses widgets to works,
+## Windows
-- if you are under windows, you should put them in C:\Users\your_current_account_name\Documents\My Games\Spring\LuaUI\Widgets.
+If you are under windows, you should put them in C:\Users\your_current_account_name\Documents\My Games\Spring\LuaUI\Widgets.
+## Linux
-- if you are under linux, I'm unsure, but I think you should put it in ~./spring/LuaUI/Widgets
+If you are under linux, I'm unsure, but I think you should put downloaded widget(s) in ~./spring/LuaUI/Widgets directory.

+## Verification of the installation
 You should see the widgets ingame in the list after pressed the F11 key.
 New widget(s) should appear(s) after the widgets wrote with an asterisk at the end.